-Storm restoration in Melbourne Beach
+Storm damage restoration in Melbourne Beach

 Melbourne Beach is a small, unhurried oceanfront town at the southern end of Brevard County's barrier island, bordered by the Atlantic on one side and the Indian River Lagoon on the other - as exposed a position as exists along Florida's Space Coast.
 Brevard County's 72-mile coastline and the deep reach of the Indian River Lagoon mean that surge, wind, and flooding from Atlantic storms can damage barrier island and lagoon-side properties simultaneously, and the county's high water table ensures that even heavy rainfall from storms that came ashore far away creates flooding across low-lying areas.
 We connect Melbourne Beach homeowners with vetted, licensed local contractors who offer free storm-damage assessments.